Alopecia Areata: The Complete 2026 Guide to Causes, Types, Treatments & What Actually Helps

 A round patch of smooth, complete hair loss — no warning, no explanation that makes sense.
 Alopecia areata is one of the most emotionally difficult hair loss conditions precisely because it's so unpredictable.
 Here's what the current science actually says.

 Alopecia areata is an autoimmune condition in which the immune system collapses the "immune privilege" of hair follicles and attacks them, causing sudden, non-scarring hair loss — most commonly in round patches.
-The follicles are dormant, not destroyed, which is why spontaneous regrowth occurs in approximately 80% of cases within the first year.
-Treatment options range from steroid injections to FDA-approved JAK inhibitors to plant-based scalp support — each with different efficacy profiles and risk considerations.
+The follicles are dormant, not destroyed, which is why hair regrows on its own in most limited cases within about a year.
+Treatment options range from steroid injections to FDA-approved JAK inhibitors to plant-based scalp support — each with very different efficacy profiles and risk considerations.

 - What alopecia areata actually is — the immune privilege mechanism